mozilla/rkv/README.md

 rkv relies on the latest [rustfmt](https://github.com/rust-lang-nursery/rustfmt) for code formatting, so please make sure your pull request passes the rustfmt before submitting it for review.
 See rustfmt's [quick start](https://github.com/rust-lang-nursery/rustfmt#quick-start) for installation details.

-Please also observe Mozilla's [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) while contributing to this project.
+We follow Mozilla's [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) while contributing to this project.

 ## License